- 125 Arborway

 Boston, MA 02130

-Since 2004, I have been a Curatorial Assistant in the Plant Records Office at the Arnold Arboretum.
 An important aspect of my work is to make sure we have the most complete and accurate records to document our living collections.
-This includes accessioning new materials and updating historic records, nomenclatural reviews, as well as documenting field checks of our plants and tracking plant distributions to other institutions.
-I also work with the curator to manage staff and visiting scholars with research use of the collections.
-My job is to make sure we have the most complete and accurate information regarding all aspects of the living collections and that those wishing to use the collection are provided with the information and direction needed to be successful with their work.
+This includes accessioning new material, updating historic records, nomenclatural reviews, as well as documenting field checks of our plants and tracking plant distributions to other institutions.
+I work with the Keeper of the Living Collections coordinating the research use of the living collections.
+My job is to make sure we have the most complete and accurate information regarding all aspects of the living collections and that those wishing to use the living collections are provided with the information and direction needed to be successful with their work.

 I received my bachelor’s degree in botany from the University of Maine, Orono, where plant taxonomy and botanical nomenclature became my passion.
 I also studied Medical Anthropology and Ethnobotany.
 I am truly fascinated with the interaction between people and plants.